outofcoffee/imposter/docs/data_capture.md

 ## Capture performance

 Data capture incurs overhead on response times, depending on the speed of the store implementation used.
 If using the in-memory store, the performance impact is lower than using an external store.
 For store providers backed by external datastores, requests will incur a synchronous write to the store when capturing data.

+You might consider using deferred capture, which has the advantage of improving request throughput, at the cost of persistence occurring after the request has been completed.

 Using JsonPath to capture the request body is computationally expensive, as it requires parsing and querying of the request body item rather than just copying a reference.